mithi/hexapod/README.md

 You can use this web app to solve inverse kinematics, simulate various gaits and so much more.

-In real time, you have the option to view all the angles each of the eighteen joints make.
+In real time, and at each step of the way, you can view all the angles the robot's eighteen joints make.

 Consider buying me [a few cups of coffee ☕ ☕ ☕](https://ko-fi.com/minimithi) to motivate me to build other robotics-related visualizers.
 (Quadrotors?!)